UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I have to sign a contract with AT&T or Xfinity?

-Many AT&T internet offers are month-to-month right from the start.
-Xfinity, on the other hand, still offers some promotional deals that may require a term agreement in exchange for lowering your monthly promotional rate, meaning you could face penalties if you cancel early.
+Many AT&T internet offers are straightforward month-to-month arrangements right from the start.
+Xfinity, on the other hand, still offers some promotional deals that may require a one- to two-year term agreement in exchange for a lower monthly rate, meaning you could face early termination fees if you move or cancel prematurely.

 About the Author